burghoff/Scientific-Inkscape/README.md

 Placing text labels can sometimes be difficult for dense or small plots.
 The Text Ghoster adds a blurry semi-transparent background to text, allowing the text to be legible without obscuring the data.

 <p align="center"><img src="https://github.com/burghoff/Academic-Inkscape/blob/main/examples/Ghoster.svg" alt="drawing" ></img></p>

+# Problems?
+These extensions are very well-tested on PDFs imported using Inkscape's internal importer.
+However, there is an ocean of potential issues that can arise when they are used with arbitrary SVGs, as every program that can generate them likes to do it differently.
+If you encounter a bug, please make a new Issue and include (a) the SVG that caused it, (b) a copy of any error message, and (c) the debug information (found under Help > About Inkscape... > clicking the bug icon).
+In the meantime, try converting the SVG to a PDF and importing it—that should fix many issues.